Features How It Works Privacy Ingredients Support

 Is Ceramide NP safe for sensitive skin?

-Yes.
 Ceramide NP has a SkinSenseDiary safety rating of 1/10 (Low Hazard).
 The CIR Expert Panel (2015/2020) concluded ceramides are safe as used in cosmetics.
-Ceramide NP is a skin-identical lipid — it's one of the key components of your skin's own barrier.
-Not irritating at 10% in petrolatum, not sensitizing in guinea pig maximization tests.
-No known allergen flags or GHS hazard codes.
+Ceramide NP is structurally compatible with skin lipids and is one of the major ceramide subclasses found in the stratum corneum.
+Not irritating at 10% in petrolatum (ointment base), not sensitizing in guinea pig maximization tests.
+Low sensitization risk, though individual reactions cannot be entirely excluded.
+No GHS hazard codes.

 Can I use Ceramide NP every day?

 Yes.
-Ceramides are natural components of your skin and safe for daily use, morning and night.
-In fact, daily use is recommended for maintaining a healthy skin barrier.
+Ceramides are naturally occurring components of the stratum corneum and are generally considered safe for daily use.
 The CIR report found no adverse effects from repeated exposure at tested concentrations.
-Your skin continuously turns over its ceramide content, so regular replenishment is beneficial.
+Because the skin continuously turns over its lipid content, regular topical application of ceramide-containing products may help support barrier function.

 Can I use Ceramide NP with Retinol?

-Yes, and it's highly recommended.
-Ceramide NP helps buffer the dryness, peeling, and irritation that retinol can cause by reinforcing the skin barrier.
+Yes, this is a commonly recommended combination.
+Ceramide NP may help buffer the dryness and irritation that retinol can cause by supporting the skin barrier.
 Apply retinol first, wait a few minutes, then layer a ceramide-rich moisturizer on top.
-This "sandwich" technique helps you tolerate retinol better and reduce side effects.
+This layering approach may help improve retinol tolerance.

 Is Ceramide NP safe during pregnancy?